Libon, Albay: Geography

-According to Mr. pogi - JErico housing growth rate is 1.08% per annum, the municipality has a land area of 222.76 km2 constituting of the 2,575.77 km2 total area of Albay.
+The housing growth rate in Libon is 1.08% per annum, the municipality has a land area of 222.76 km2 constituting of the 2,575.77 km2 total area of Albay.

 The municipality lies at the Northwestern Quadrant of the province of Albay.
 The distance is about 46-54 kilometers away from Legazpi City and approximately 546 kilometers south of Manila.
 It is located geographically between 1308’2’’ and 20’354.5’’ north and between 1243014’25.2’’ and 29’19.4’’ east longitude.
 Libon is bounded on the North by the Municipality of Bato in the province of Camarines Sur; on the South by the municipality of Oas; on the East by the municipality of Polangui; and on the West by the Burias Pass and Ragay Gulf.

 The topography of Libon is generally characterized as plain to undulating; extensive alluvial floodplain on its eastern flank, gently rolling to sloping uplands and steep mountains on its central western parts.

 The elevation ranges from 0 to 400 meters above sea level.
 More than five percent of the area has elevation ranging from 100 to 150 meters above sea level.
 The surface terrain is generally plain.
 Barangays in the Big Six, Centro Poblacion, and Palayan League mostly constitute the plain areas.
 The barangays within the Coastal League occupies the coastal zones of 664 hectares although 40 percent of its area is mountainous surface terrain.

-The municipality has six types of soil.
+The Municipality has six types of soil.
 The predominant soil type is the Agustin soil or clay-loam, which is mostly found in the leagues of Interior Eight, Big Six, and Six Hills.
 The Magsaysay soil or the sandy-loam is identified in the coastal areas and is suitable for rice production.
 The Sevilla soil or clay and sandy-clay type are principally in hilly landscape.

+The Municipality also borders Lake Bato in the north.